Iceland Writers Retreat Alumni Award

 • It is not possible to make changes to your application once it has been submitted; you will receive email confirmation that your application has been received.

-• Level of funding: We receive far more applications for full funding than partial funding, but you need to show that you are unable to afford even the cost of flights to Iceland and accommodation while in the country.
-Note that you are very unlikely to be considered for partial funding if you have applied for full funding.
+• Level of funding: We receive far more applications for full funding than partial funding.
+You must demonstrate that you are unable to afford even the cost of flights to Iceland and accommodation to qualify for full funding.
+You are very unlikely to be considered for partial funding if you have applied for full funding.

 • Why you need financial assistance: This is one of the most difficult yet important factors to consider for this award.
 Please be as honest as you can with us in explaining why this event is beyond your means without support.
 Your answer to the question about applying for additional funding is also important.
 We know that some countries offer support to writers who attend conferences, and we’d like to see if you have taken any initiative in terms of thinking broadly for ways in which you can attend.

-• References: References should be by people who are familiar with your writing and are not family members.
+• References: References are recommendations that should be written by people who are familiar with your writing and are not family members.
 We give higher marks for references that have been written specifically for this event.
 Applications without appropriate references will not be considered.
-Please note that due to the number of applications we receive, we cannot accept references that have been sent separately.
+Please note that due to the number of applications we receive, we cannot accept references that have been sent via email.
+The references must be attached to your application through the application form.

 Contributors

-Thanks to the generosity of the following friends and alum of the IWR, we are able to offer scholarships for our 2024 event.
+Thanks to the generosity of our founders, Eliza Reid and Erica Green, as well as the following friends and alum of the IWR, we were able to offer five scholarships for our 2024 event.
+Donors for the 2025 event are as follows:

 About the IWR Alumni Award